Updated July 2024

 -Wool is often produced with highly unethical and cruel methods.
 Certified organic wool has protections in place for ethical standards, so in the rare instances that I use wool, I make sure it’s certified organic.
 The only item I can think of that I own that is wool are these adorable animal dryer balls (affiliate link): https://amzn.to/3HWl0R3

--Tencel, lyocell, and modal (modal is derived from beechwood) are all safer, more environmentally friendly options in terms of the process to turn the pulp into clothing fibers.
+-Tencel, lyocell, and Lenzing modal (modal is derived from beechwood) are all safer, more environmentally friendly options in terms of the process to turn the pulp into clothing fibers.
 They are still semi synthetic, but significantly better than polyester or acrylic.
+They claim to use very minimal, and less toxic chemicals compared to conventional bamboo viscose and modal.
+They also test their finished fabrics to ensure no chemical residue remains and use eco friendly practices.
+The finished product is still a semi-synthetic, but far less toxic than typical bamboo and modal.

 Here is another post on why you should buy organic clothing, which goes into detail on different clothing materials types as well as clothing certifications you need to know about.
 If you want a deeper dive, I recommend you check out both the organic clothing post mentioned above and this post on clothing certifications.
 Here’s another blogger discussing certifications too.